Mercantile National Bank Building: Adaptive reuse

-On-site staff will be available Oct.
-10–12 at the nearby Continental building to handle refunds and offer relocation assistance.
-Identification is required, and only leaseholders will be served.

-Historic Building, Historic Disruption

-Originally completed in 1943, the Mercantile Building was once the tallest structure west of the Mississippi River and remains a defining feature of the Dallas skyline with its iconic clocktower.
-It was officially designated a Dallas Landmark in 2006.

-The unexpected displacement of its residents not only adds a new chapter to the building’s storied history, but also raises broader concerns about infrastructure resilience in aging high-rises.

-What’s Next

-Management will restrict building access to protect remaining belongings, but the long-term future of the Mercantile Building as a residential property remains unclear.
-For now, residents face the immediate challenge of securing new housing in a tight downtown market.

 Tower clock

 The clock tower and 115 ft-tall ornamental spire is a local landmark and reference point in downtown Dallas.
 There are four 20 ft (9.4meter) diameter tower clocks, which are among the largest clock faces in the United States.
 New tower clock movements and hands were manufactured in 2007 by Electric Time Company.
 The clock hands are lighted with LEDs, which replaced the original neon.
 Above the clock, a series of LED (originally neon) lights display weather information.
 White light rings flash upward when temperatures will rise and downward when they fall.
 A star-shaped light at the spire's top glows green when weather forecast is fair and red when it's inclement.

 Artwork

 Mosaics created by artist Millard Sheets.

 During the 1950s building expansions, substantial mosaics by artist Millard Sheets were fabricated in Venice and installed throughout the lobbies, stairways and executive offices.
 During the demolition and renovation process, historical preservationists called for the removal of dozens of mosaics, stained glass pieces, and enamel artwork.
 Dallas investor and developer Timothy Headington stepped up with the estimated $270,000 needed to preserve and store the artwork.
 A local company, Studio van Enter, cut the mosaics free of the travertine and removed the artwork in 2006.
 Smaller decorative elements have been redisplayed in public areas of the renovated building while the larger pieces remain in storage.
 A similar mosaic exists on the exterior of the neighboring Mercantile Continental Building.